starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Calculations for the **Reserve Hover Descend** segment consider **vertical motion only**.
 * Drag effects are neglected.
 * The aircraft begins with a downward velocity and decelerates to rest at the end of the descent.
-* The total shaft power consists of two components:
+* The total shaft power is determined from the required thrust and induced velocity using Newton’s 2nd law and momentum theory.
-  1. Hover Power: the induced power required to balance the aircraft’s weight during reserve descent.
-  2. Vertical Power: the additional (or reduced) power due to vertical acceleration.
-* Physically, the hover power represents the induced power required to maintain lift and support the aircraft’s weight during vertical reserve descent, while the acceleration term accounts for the reduction in descent rate as the aircraft slows to a hover.

 **Displacement, Acceleration, and Velocity Components**
 * Let: